schwarzie2478/learning-az-204/docs/Content/What you can learn from an open source project with 300 million downloads.md

 ```timestamp
  28:48
  ```
-don't want to do with packages we use approval test what does it mean we use a package called [[public API generator]]
+don't want to do with packages we use approval test what does it mean we use a package called [[PublicApiGenerator]]
 ```timestamp
  28:55
  ```